Art Director, Avatars

 FACS expressions.
 The full set of art-directed facial expression blendshapes, establishing how stylized expression should behave in the new style.
 Expression research started on the maquettes, where range and exaggeration could be tested outside of rig constraints.
 Once the emotional vocabulary was settled, those findings were brought onto the neutral head and built out as the shipping blendshape library.

 ML training pipeline.
 I served as primary quality director for the ML model that translates a selfie into an avatar.
 This is the piece that turned the system into a product: a user takes a picture, the model returns an avatar, and that avatar has to feel both like them and like it belongs to the style.
+The real work was teaching the model to think like an artist, not just match features but translate a real face into the geometric language of Style 2.0 and make the same on-style calls I would make by hand.
 The evaluation framework established in Face parametrics fed the training; on top of it, I ran structured style sessions to align internal art directors on the same bar, and kept tuning the feedback loop as the model iterated.
 Human-in-the-loop ML direction at scale: define the target, build the process to get there, make the standard reproducible so the model can keep improving without me being the bottleneck on every decision.

 Aspirational Bodies